ulopeznovoa/ulopeznovoa.github.io/index.md

 ### Education

-- **2015**: PhD in Computer Science.
+- **2015**: PhD in Computer Science, University of the Basque Country, San Sebastian (Spain).

 Thesis: [_Contributions to the Efficient Use of General Purpose Coprocessors: Kernel Density Estimation as Case Study_](https://github.com/isg-ehu/PhD-Dissertations/raw/master/2015_phd_unai_lopez-nova.pdf), advised by [Jose Miguel-Alonso](http://www.sc.ehu.es/acwmialj/) and [Alexander Mendiburu](http://www.sc.ehu.es/ccwbayes/members/amendiburu/alex.html).

-- **2011**: MSc in Computer Science.
+- **2011**: MSc in Computer Science, University of the Basque Country, San Sebastian (Spain).

 Thesis: [_Parallelization of a Molecular Dynamics Simulation Code using OpenCL_](http://www.ehu.es/sgi/ARCHIVOS/MSIA_UnaiLopez.pdf), advised by Jose Miguel-Alonso and Alexander Mendiburu.

-- **2010**: BSc in Computer Science.
+- **2010**: BSc in Computer Science, University of Deusto, Bilbao (Spain).

 Thesis: _A platform to enable shopping for the blind using mobile technologies_, advised by [Diego López-de-Ipiña](http://paginaspersonales.deusto.es/dipina/).

 ### Contact and Social Media